BenjaminSchwenker/tbsw/README_X0.md

 ##1.
 Telescope calibration:

 During the telescope calibration, noisy pixel masks is produced and cluster calibration and telescope alignment is carried out.
-The MARLIN Processors, which are used during this process are described in README.md and can be found in workspace/steering-files/x0-tb/processors.xml .The calibration results can be found in the folder
+The calibration results can be found in the folder workspace/localDB/x0-sim/.
-workspace/localDB/mc-air-test/.

 It is preferred to use an air run for the telescope calibration.
 Afterwards, scattering objects must be installed w/o moving the telescope arms.
 The reason for this approach is that unkown, or wrongly modelled, material inside